 weapon, whose bullets are independent data objects with a known position and speed (be it fast or slow

 ) that the game actively tracks and checks against potential collisions.
-A hitscan can be useful in situations where the projectile is moving so fast that it would be difficult to track, such as with realistic lasers and bullets across short distances.
+Hitscan can be useful in situations where the projectile is either particularly difficult to track or is moving so fast over a short enough distance that an instantaneous straight line is a practically exact approximation of the projectile's actual path.

 It should be noted that hitscans can